ethan-frost-xyz/tbpn-size-gong-analysis/src/gong_detector/core/utils/audio_utils_documentation.md

 ## youtube_utils.py (Backward Compatibility)

-**⚠️ DEPRECATED**: This module now imports from the new modular structure for backward compatibility.
+**DEPRECATED**: This module now imports from the new modular structure for backward compatibility.
 New code should use the specific modules above.

 ### Features
 - YouTube download with yt-dlp